fforay/xsharp-tools/README.md

 ## Installation

+Go to the [Releases](https://github.com/fforay/xsharp-tools/releases) and get the lastest **.vsix** file.
-Adapt with the current vsix filename.
+Adapt the procedure with the current vsix filename.

 From the CLI, run:
 code --install-extension xsharp-tools-0.1.0.vsix